The convex real projective orbifolds with radial or totally geodesic ends: The closedness and openness of deformations: Strict SPC-structures and the group actions

-For the condition $(\alpha_3)$, it is sufficient to consider only hexagons.
+For the condition $(\alpha_3)$ of Theorem 4.9 of \cite{Du}, it is sufficient to consider only hexagons.
 According to Proposition 4.24 of \cite{Du} one can take the fatness constants as large as one wants, in particular $\theta$ (measuring how fat the hexagon is) much larger than $\chi$ prescribing how close the fat hexagon is from a left coset.

 If $\theta$ is very large, left cosets containing such hexagons in their neighborhoods can never be cosets of hyperbolic subgroups since hyperbolic groups do not contain fat hexagons.
 So the condition $(\alpha_3)$ is satisfied too whether one adds $\pi_1(E_{n+1}), ..., \pi_1(E_m)$ or drop them.